PhilaeRoetta/PREDICT_PROJECT/manual.md

 ### MVP election [Most Valuable Predictor]

 For the last gameday of each month—or the last gameday of a competition—the program posts the results along with the total points earned during that period for each player (both individual and team-based).
-Players vote for the MVP based on these results.
+An election for the MVP takes place based on these total points earned.

 ## Input tools and accounts<a name="inputtoolsaccounts"></a>